Diesel-Net/fleet/README.md

 ## Configure Swarm

 You will need to have the ansible-vault password file configured on your machine.
 Please read the relevant [ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html#setting-a-default-password-source) for more information.
-It is typically a good idea to test changes against the `development` inventory.
+It is typically a good idea to test changes against one or a few hosts in order to iron out any kinks.

-#### Scan for SSH host keys and then bootstrap the `dev` host group:
+#### Scan for SSH host keys and then bootstrap the hosts but limited to just the `dev` host group:
 ```bash
 ansible-playbook .ansible/scan_hosts.yaml --inventory .ansible/inventories/proxmox.yaml --limit dev
 ansible-playbook .ansible/bootstrap.yaml --inventory .ansible/inventories/proxmox.yaml --limit dev